 - Childcare payments

 - Foster care payments

 - And more

 Once you have calculated your household’s income, compare it to the maximum income levels established by the CDSS.

-If you are the only person in your household, your gross monthly income may not exceed 200 percent of the Federal Poverty Level (FPL) for your household size.
+Generally, your houshold’s gross monthly income may not exceed 200 percent of the Federal Poverty Level (FPL) for your household size.
 Different incomes will apply to households with more people.
 For example, your income may not exceed approximately $2,904 if your household consists of two people or $4,418 if your household consists of four people.
 These limits are routinely updated, so it is important to check them regularly.
 To learn more requirements for SNAP benefits, download our free guide.